insin/sacrum/README.rst

       Renders a DOMBuilder template and makes the results the contents of this Views' element.

-   ``initAll()``
-      Calls the ``init()`` on every Views instance which has been created which has one.
-This is probably only useful for initial testing, as you'll likely create an application Views instance to bootstrap things once you get going.

    ``log(...)``, ``warn(...)``, ``error(...)``
       Console logging methods, which include the Views' name in logs, passing